sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 ### 4. Make a request to the Sensu health API

-To make sure the backend is up and running, we'll create check the health of the backend using the Sensu API.
+To make sure the backend is up and running, we'll check the health of the backend using the Sensu API.

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/health